iHeronGH/The-Lost-Continent/readme.md

 ## Welcome!

 The Lost Continent is a Minecraft datapack directly inspired by the world of Wings of Fire!
-Inspired by Pantala, it adds in three new tribes, along with three new abilities for each.
+Inspired by Pantala, it adds in the three new tribes, along with three new abilities and immersive passive abilities for each one!

 This DLC depends on [Elytras of Fire Lib](https://github.com/iHeronGH/Elytras-of-Fire-Lib) and requires its [installation](#installation-and-uninstallation) in order to be used correctly.